-■ How does a Firm Abuse its Dominant Position?
+■ How does a Company Abuse Its Dominant Position?

-A dominant company may abuse its dominant position by means of:
+A dominant undertaking may abuse its dominant position by means of

-- Applying different price and sales conditions to the customers holding the same position, - Forcing its customer to buy another good or service with a good sold, - Following a pricing policy under or too much above the costs, - Restricting the supply of goods to its customers or competitors without reasonable grounds, - Following a pricing policy that complicates competitors' activities, - Using its financial or technological superiority in a market to complicate its competitors' activities in other markets (such as not selling a product on which it has a dominant position to produce/ supply, to a competitor firm that is obliged to use the product.
+- Applying different price and sales conditions to the customers at the same position, - Forcing its customer to buy another good or service with a good sold, - Following a pricing policy under or too much above the costs, - Restricting the supply of goods to its customers or competitors without reasonable grounds, - Following a pricing policy that complicates competitors' activities (for instance selling a good below-cost for a long time), - Using its financial or technological superiority in a market to complicate its competitors' activities in other markets it operates (for instance refusing to sell a product which the company holds a dominant position for its production/supply to a competitor that has to use it),

-It should be noted that such conduct is forbidder within the scope of the Act and is subject to administrative fines.
+It should be noted that such conduct is forbidden within the scope of the Act and subject to administrative fines.